C. V. Chandrasekhar: Early life and training

+C.V.
+Chandrasekhar was born in Shimla on 22 May 1935.
+He was one of the eight siblings, with six brothers and two sisters.
+He was introduced to Carnatic Music during his childhood and began his formal training at Kalakshetra in1945.
 Chandrasekhar did his M. Sc., and thereafter received a postgraduate diploma (Bharatanatyam), after he trained at the internationally renowned Kalakshetra in Chennai, under the mentorship of Rukmini Devi Arundale, Karaikkal Saradambal, K.N.
 Dandaydhapani Pillai and others.
 He received training in classical music under teachers like Budulur Krishnamurthy Sastrigal and M.D.
 Ramanathan.

 He married his wife, Jaya, a trained classical dancer and a licensed lawyer, in 1962.
 Together they had two daughters, Chitra and Manjari.

 Career

 Chandrasekhar started his dancing career in 1947, when there were few male dancers.
 He served at the Banaras Hindu University and later joined M.S.
 University of Baroda, where he retired as the Head and Dean of the Faculty of Performing Arts in 1992.
 C.V.
-Chandrasekhar was a multi-faceted personality being a dancer, choreographer, researcher, musician, academician, composer and highly acclaimed teacher of Bharatanatyam.
+Chandrasekhar was a dancer, choreographer, researcher, musician, academician, composer and acclaimed teacher of Bharatanatyam.

 He was performing for the last six decades of his life in India and all over the globe and was invited by many dancers the world over to teach and to choreograph.
 He continued to perform on stage well into his seventh decade.